elizabethtian/salesforce-batch-processing/README.md

 # Salesforce Processing with Batch Apex

 * Salesforce Batch processing that allows bypassing of Salesforce governor limits (50,000 records received from SOQL query and 10,000 DML operations)
-* Used Visualforce, Apex, Batch Apex
+* Uses Visualforce, Apex, Batch Apex
 * This functionality was added to original processing to allow the client to process more than 10,000 records at once

 Demo: